 Who may register a complaint?

 A complaint may be made by any person against any member of the Department.
-Complaints must be made in person or through the Citizen Complaint Form.
+Complaints must be made in person or through the Citizen Complaint Form which is available by calling the Professional Standards Unit at 813.506.6500.
 Anonymous complaints will be handled at the discretion of the Chief of Police.
 A complaint may be submitted to any member of the Police Department.
 Every complaint, regardless of its nature, is investigated.

 Sergeant Patricia Stanton